How much does access to the CFF Performance Learning Center e-training site cost?

 What happens if the CFF Performance Learning Center e-training site experiences technical difficulties with the site, software, hosting site, etc.?

 - In the world of the web, technical difficulties will happen with either our site, the software behind the content, hosting site, etc..
 We are not responsible for these technical difficulties and the impact to you the subscriber.
 CFF will make every effort to get the on-line training site back "on-line", as quickly as possible.
 There are no refunds if technical difficulties happen regardless of the time the site is down.

 - Currently, the videos are not available on DVD.
 The best way for students to view the videos, is for each student to subscribe to the site.
 This allows the student to have full access to the lessons and video during the week as they practice and review the materials presented in class.
 It is an excellent resource.

 - Yes.
 The Canine Freestyle Federation, a not-for-profit business, and completely volunteer-based, is responsible for this site.
-It is CFF's intention to update the site annually.
+It is CFF's intention to update the site from time to time.

 Why is there an additional log-in for the CFF Performance Learning Center e-training site?

 - The reason is because access to the membership site and CFF Performance Learning Center e-training site are 2 separate subscriptions (one is the membership, and the other is the CFF Performance Learning Center e-training site).